top of page

 "There is a melancholy and specificity that really sets this story apart from other time travel comedies/dramedies.
 It’s a time-travel with loads of heart.
 It has a 1990s nostalgic bent that feels like it has yet to be fully exhausted by most nostalgia movies.
 This script feels like a can't-miss."
 GRADE: “Recommend” (Roadmap Writers coverage)

-Tom Demar is an L.A.-based writer, filmmaker, composer, actor from Pittsburgh and NYC.
+Tom Demar is an L.A.-based writer, director, composer, actor from Pittsburgh and NYC.

 tom-demar.com/films